amlamarra/timertab/README.md

   disable [NAME...]
 Disable timer remove [NAME...]
 Remove (delete) timer and/or associated service files modify [NAME...]
-Opens the .timer file for editing in vi
+Opens the .timer file for editing in vi convert [NAME...]
+Convert a cron job into a Systemd timer
 ```